Noroff-angular-assignment/pokemon-trainer/README.md

 Feature branches is to be branched out from the master branch and to be working on some content for the application.
 Feature branches naming should be structured as \<category>/description-in-kebab-case>.

 The categories:
-- features
+- Features
-- docs
+- Docs
-- bugfix
+- Bugfix
-- hotfix
+- Hotfix
-- test
+- Test

 ## Commits
 This means the commit message should be structured as follows: